-Luckily, a little research goes a long way, and in this post, we will show you step-by-step how to avoid baggage fees while flying with Ryanair.
+Luckily, a little research goes a long way, and in this article, we will show you step-by-step how to avoid baggage fees while flying with Ryanair.
 You can also see how their baggage allowance rules compare with other European airlines here.
-Heed our warnings, lest you get denied!
+Heed our warnings, lest you get denied boarding or have to pay more fees than expected.

 Size Is Everything